top of page

 That's what family medicine is.
 And that's why Dr. Nevett chose it.

-I grew up in Venezuela.
-I went to medical school there, worked with underserved communities, and trained across everything from surgery to obstetrics.
-I was on track for a career in ENT surgery.
-Then political unrest changed everything, and Diego (my husband) and I left for Boston.
-I arrived pregnant with our first son and with no clear path forward.
+I grew up in Venezuela, where part of my heart still is.
+I went to medical school there, worked with underserved communities, and trained in everything from surgery to obstetrics.
+I was on track for ENT surgery, until political unrest and the economic crisis pushed us out, and Diego (my husband) and I left for Boston to continue studying.
+I arrived pregnant with our first son and no clear path forward.

-To practice medicine the way I always wanted to.
-Time.
-Access.
-A relationship that doesn't reset every visit.
+That's when we decided to start ON Care, to practice medicine the way I always wanted to: with time, access and a relationship that doesn't reset with every visit.

 — Why it's called ON Care